 While on your visit, you can:

 - Go on a nice walk around Beecraigs Loch and many of its waymarked trails, taking in the beautiful scenery and natural surroundings.

 - Check out the Hideaway Café for a tasty bite to eat.

 - Hone your mountain biking skills!
 Beecraigs is home to a whole host of mountain bike trails suitable for all enthusiasts and beginners out there.
-Make sure to check out the map!

 - Visit some of your favourite furry friends at the Animal Attraction!
 Get the chance to see the red deer, Highland and belted Galloway cattle, Hebridean sheep and North Ronaldsay sheep.